BMI vs Body Fat Percentage: Which Reflects Your Health Better?

 For decades, Body Mass Index (BMI) has been the go-to shorthand for labeling people as underweight, normal weight, or obese.

 Yet its one-size-fits-all math often clashes with real bodies.
-A muscular athlete might be called “overweight,” while a slender office worker could carry more hidden fat than the chart suggests.
+A muscular athlete might be called "overweight," while a slender office worker could carry more hidden fat than the chart suggests.
 Is BMI really telling the whole story?
+Understanding what BMI actually measures is the first step toward a more accurate picture of your health.

 This guide compares each metric's strengths and blind spots and provides a practical plan for tracking the number that matters most to your goals.